 It’s usually a one to many relationship.

-Sometimes, there is no DevOps team.
-It could be a single individual on loan to different Development teams.
-Maybe you have a developer moonlighting as the DevOps resource, or an Operations engineering trying to make the leap.
-Most commonly, you are a shared services team that supports developers with unrelated priorities (the fun of figuring out who to disappoint is usually on you).
+Most commonly, you are a shared services team that supports developers with unrelated priorities.
 If you’re a shared resource, it’s likely not possible to be in every meeting and conversation.
 Decisions get made, dates get agreed to, and hot potatoes will be coming your way.